davidmthornton/sandpit/README.md

-today is a great day
+Today is a great day